Petit Undergraduate Research Scholars Program

 Petit Scholars receive training that provide a solid foundation for them to pursue advanced degrees in science or engineering.
 This graph depicts the career status of Petit Scholars following the completion of their baccalaureate degree.
 As shown, 62% entered a graduate degree program and 15% entered medical school indicating that close to 80% of Petit Scholars go on to obtain advanced degrees.

-Funding for the Petit Scholars is supported by Atlanta area community members, including the Friends of the Petit Institute, as well as corporate sponsorship.
-If you are interested in donating to this valuable program, please contact us or visit the "Donate" link above.
+Funding for the Petit Scholars is supported by Atlanta area community members, including friends of the Petit Institute, as well as corporate sponsorship.
+If you are interested in donating to this valuable program, please contact us.